devendra-2004/age-detector/README.md

 • Click Install to begin the installation.
 • Click Finish to complete the installation.
 • To view the installation, go to 'My Tasks' folder on AAE Client to see bot files.

 UNINSTALLATION:
 • Open Add/Remove Programs -> Select the Bot/Digital Worker to be installed
 • Click on uninstall.

 TRY OUT:
-* You can try that age calculator using through
+* You can try that age calculator using through  in this link http://127.0.0.1:5500/index.html...